deepdiffs/gocrud/README.md

  # gocrud

- A simple CRUD REST API in Go, backed by in-memory storage.
+ A simple CRUD REST API in Go with pluggable storage backends (in-memory or Firestore).

  ## Prerequisites